Officialkarthik/Officialkarthik/README.md

 - 👀 I’m interested in python and Full stack
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on trainer
-- 📫 How to reach me dammalapatikarthik@gmail.com
+- 📫 How to reach me wait
 - ⚡ Fun fact: hopefully waiting

 <!---